Summer savory: Distribution

-Summer savory is native in Southeastern Europe and Asia.
-In Europe, the herb is native in Italy, the former Yugoslav territories and Albania and the Crimea.
-In Asia, summer savory is native in Kazakhstan, the western Himalayas and Xinjiang.
-The herb has been introduced to North America (Canada, Cuba, Dominican Republic, Illinois, New York, Texas, Vermont and Wisconsin) and to more regions across Europe (Baleares, Belgium, Bulgaria, Corse, Czech Republic, Denmark, east and south European Russia, France, Greece, Portugal, Romania, Slovenia, Slovakia, Spain, Switzerland, Ukraine) and Asia (Bahrain, India, Mongolia, Primorye, Qatar, United Arab Emirates, Uzbekistan).
-In addition, the herb is doubtfully present in the region of South Caucasus and Turkey.
+Summer savory is native to Southeastern Europe and Asia.
+It was introduced to North America and regions across Europe and West Asia.

 History

 The Latin name Satureja hortensis comes from Roman writer Pliny the Elder, and it is said to be a derivative of the word satyr.
 Legends state that the herb belonged to this ancient creature, which led to the name satureja.
-Their primary during the Roman times was in cooking.
+Their primary use during the Roman times was in cooking.
 It was used to flavour foods until black pepper made its way to Europe, which replaced most of summer savory's uses.
 During the reign of Julius Caesar the Romans introduced the herb to England, where it also became a popular herb for cooking and was used in medicine.
 The English name comes from the Saxons who called it savory for its pungent taste.
 In the 17th century the English botanist Nicolas Culpeper wrote that the herb had wind expelling properties, making summer savory more used in medical purposes.
 The herb was first cultivated in the 19th century; previously, it was harvested as a wild growing shrub.

 In the 21st century, summer savory is cultivated in France, Spain, Germany, England and other parts of Europe, Canada and the United States of America.
-When bought for culinary use the herb contains both dried leaves and flowers.
+When bought for culinary use, the herb contains both dried leaves and flowers.